tikendraw/chatgpt-cli/README.md

 This project was inspired by the official OpenAI API examples and uses the OpenAI Python library for API communication.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is just for fun and is under No license .